Co-Response Teams: A mother’s worry led to lasting change

 AT A GLANCE: Co-Response Teams

-• Teams of 2 police officers and 1 behavioral health professional proactively intervene both before and after crises to support New Yorkers at an increased risk of harm to self or others
+• Teams of 2 police officers and 1 behavioral health professional intervene before and after crises to support New Yorkers at an increased risk of harm to self or others

 • Available 14 hours a day, 7 days a week in all 5 boroughs